Tim-Salzmann/l4casadi/README.md

 #### GPU (CUDA)
 Install L4CasADi via `CUDACXX=<PATH_TO_nvcc> pip install l4casadi --no-build-isolation` or `CUDACXX=<PATH_TO_nvcc> pip install . --no-build-isolation` to build from source.

-#### Mac M1 - ARM
-On MacOS with M1 chip you will have to compile [tera_renderer](https://github.com/acados/tera_renderer) from source and place the binary in `l4casadi/template_generation/bin`.
-For other platforms it will be downloaded automatically.

 ---

 ## Examples